sphinx-doc/sphinx/doc/domains.rst

    deprecated; it will be designated as such in various locations then.

-.. directive:: .. py:currentmodule:: name
+.. rst:directive:: .. py:currentmodule:: name

-   This directive tells Sphinx that the classes, functions etc. documented from here are in the given module (like :dir:`py:module`), but it will not create index entries, an entry in the Global Module Index, or a link target for :role:`mod`.
-This is helpful in situations where documentation for things in a module is spread over multiple files or sections -- one location has the :dir:`py:module` directive, the others only :dir:`py:currentmodule`.
+   This directive tells Sphinx that the classes, functions etc. documented from here are in the given module (like :rst:dir:`py:module`), but it will not create index entries, an entry in the Global Module Index, or a link target for :rst:role:`mod`.
+This is helpful in situations where documentation for things in a module is spread over multiple files or sections -- one location has the :rst:dir:`py:module` directive, the others only :rst:dir:`py:currentmodule`.

 The following directives are provided for module and class contents:

-.. directive:: .. py:data:: name
+.. rst:directive:: .. py:data:: name

    Describes global data in a module, including both variables and values used as "defined constants."
 Class and object attributes are not documented using this environment.

-.. directive:: .. py:exception:: name
+.. rst:directive:: .. py:exception:: name

    Describes an exception class.
 The signature can, but need not include parentheses with constructor arguments.

-.. directive:: .. py:function:: name(signature)
+.. rst:directive:: .. py:function:: name(signature)

    Describes a module-level function.
 The signature should include the parameters, enclosing optional parameters in brackets.
 Default values can be